Pressure Cooker Chai Latte Steel-Cut Oatmeal

 - 1 teaspoon vanilla extract

 - Blend non-dairy milk and cashews in a blender until smooth; pour into your pressure cooker pot.
+Alternately, place milk and cashews into the chopper attachment of an immersion blender; blend until smooth.

 - Stir oats, salt, maple syrup, tea leaves, ginger, cinnamon, salt, cloves, allspice, and cardamom with the cashew-milk mixture.